Indiana Foreign Qualification

 Use Mosey to register with the Secretary of State in Indiana.

-Indiana Foreign Qualification for C Corporation, LLC
+Indiana Foreign Qualification for LLC, LLP, Corporation

 Foreign businesses with a physical nexus in Indiana must register with the Indiana Secretary of State Business Services Division by filing a Foreign Registration Statement.
 Indiana, like most states, provides a list of activities considered not "doing business" in lieu of defining "doing business."
+Note: The filing fee for nonprofit organizations is $75.

 1. Establish a Registered Agent